Dynamics and entropy of $\mathcal{S}$-graph shifts: Introduction

 \section{Introduction}

 Let $\mathcal A$ be a finite set.
-A \textit{shift space}, is a closed set $X \subseteq \mathcal A^{\Z}$ that is invariant under the \textit{shift map} $\sigma\colon \mathcal A^{\Z} \to \mathcal A^{\Z}$. $S$-gap shifts are a well-studied class of symbolic systems with especially rich structure, and analyses of $S$-gap shifts have drawn from many areas, including algebra \cite{computations-S-gap}, topology \cite{dynamics-and-topology}, number theory \cite{dynamical-properties, equivalencies}, and ergodic theory \cite{intrinsic-ergodicity}.
-Each $S$-gap shift, denoted $X(S)$, is uniquely defined by a subset $S$ of the natural numbers.
-These shifts are especially useful in producing simple concrete examples of shift spaces with a variety of dynamical properties.
-For example, the shift where $S$ is the set of prime numbers is an explicitly defined non-sofic shift space.
+A \textit{shift space} is a closed set $X \subseteq \mathcal A^{\Z}$ that is invariant under the \textit{shift map} $\sigma\colon \mathcal A^{\Z} \to \mathcal A^{\Z}$ defined in section \cref{sec:background}. $S$-gap shifts comprise a well-studied class of shift spaces; among other reasons, they are especially useful in producing simple concrete examples of shift spaces with a variety of dynamical properties.
+They also have an especially rich structure, and analyses of $S$-gap shifts have drawn from many areas, including algebra \cite{computations-S-gap}, topology \cite{dynamics-and-topology}, number theory \cite{dynamical-properties, equivalencies}, and ergodic theory \cite{intrinsic-ergodicity}.

-Motivated by coding theory, Dastjerdi and Shaldehi \cite{S-prime} introduced $(S,S')$-gap shifts, a generalization of $S$-gap shifts, and studied their dynamical properties.
-Each $(S,S')$-gap shift is defined by a pair $(S,S')$ of subsets of the natural numbers.
+Each $S$-gap shift is uniquely defined by a subset $S$ of the natural numbers.
+Motivated by coding theory, Dastjerdi and Shaldehi \cite{S-prime} introduced $(S,S')$-gap shifts, a generalization of $S$-gap shifts that are defined by a pair of subsets of the natural numbers, and studied their dynamical properties.
 Later, Matson and Sattler \cite{S-limited} further generalized $(S,S')$-gap shifts, in two different ways, to ordered and unordered $\mathcal{S}$-limited shifts; any $\mathcal{S}$-limited shift is specified by a finite tuple of subsets of the natural numbers.
 They extended many of the dynamical results for $S$- and $(S,S')$-gap shifts in \cite{dynamics-and-topology} and \cite{S-prime} to $\mathcal{S}$-limited shifts.

-Entropy is one of the key invariants in symbolic dynamics.
-Spandl \cite{spandl} first computed the entropy of $S$-gap shifts in 2007, obtaining the following formula.
+Occupying a central role in each of these investigations was the determination of an entropy formula for the class of shift spaces under consideration.
+Entropy is one of the key invariants in symbolic dynamics; roughly speaking, entropy provides a measure of the complexity of a shift space.
+Spandl \cite{spandl} first computed the entropy of $S$-gap shifts in 2007, obtaining a formula in terms of the root of a certain power series (see \cref{thm:S-gap-entropy}).